BINF-6310L-8310L-Spring25/Problem_Set_07_distribution_fit/README.md

 You can access _just_ the AIC results from the gofstat data using ```$aic``` You could also just save the position of the minimum value (1,2, or 3) because you should always be calling gofstat on the same order of models

+**Note** I ran it on all 20,000+ genes!
+I got ~15% normal, 82% log normal, and 3% gamma

+### Part 4

+de Torrenté et al also tested the Cauchy distribution.
+You have a hunch that gene 200099_s_at (row 100) might be a good fit for the Cauchy Distribution.

+I fit a Cauchy model to the data and generated the two paramters
+Location: 14.23807615
+Scale: 0.07723034

+Now you will need to generate the AIC value for gene 200099_s_at (row 100) fit to the above Cauchy distribution.
+I have outlined how to do this using a loop below:

+1. You will need to create a loop that examines every value for gene 200099_s_at (row 100).
+2. In the loop, calculate the log likelihood of every value using the ```dcauchy``` function.
+Look up the function if you need help with the parameters.
+And don't forget to set the ```log = TRUE```
+3. Sum all the log likelihood values for the gene
+4. Use the AIC formula to calculate the AIC from the log likelihood
+5. Based on this, does the Cauchy distribution fit better than the normal distribution?